 Registered Behavior Technician (RBT) Training Program

 The Speech Pathology Group’s RBTs are particularly well trained.
 Each holds a Bachelor’s, Associate’s or Master’s degree in Behavior Analysis, Psychology, Education, or a related field, and has experience working with children.
-Prior to placement, the RBTs complete a 40-hour Applied Behavior Analysis (ABA) specific training program, developed and implemented by SPG.
+Prior to placement, the RBTs complete a 40-hour Applied Behavior Analysis (ABA) specific training program, by SPG.
 The training topics in this program include assessment, skill acquisition strategies, behavior reduction techniques, documentation and reporting, etc.

 Supervision of Fieldwork Hours

 SPG’s BCBAs provide supervision to RBTs who are pursuing certification as a Board Certified Assistant Behavior Analyst (BCaBA) or a Board Certified Behavior Analyst (BCBA).

 The BCaBA is an undergraduate-level certification in behavior analysis.
 Professionals who are certified at the BCaBA level may not practice independently, and must be supervised by a BCBA/BCBA-Doctorate.
 However, a BCaBA can supervise RBTs and others who implement behavior-analytic interventions.
 Read more